 Because Baptism is so special we take time to help you prepare for this important time in your life and or the life of your child.

 We would love to meet you to talk further about your baptism.
+On the 2nd Sunday of every month at 11.00am Mrs Brenda Swinton will be in church for you to book a baptism.
+The actual baptism will always take place on the 2nd Sunday of the month at 3.00pm in the afternoon.
 Please do contact us if you would like to know more.
-Please check the Get in Touch or Who is Who tabs for ways to do this.
-You can speak to Reverend Karen about booking the baptism service.
+You can check the Who is Who for ways to do this.

-A provisional date can then be booked, but before the date is confirmed we will first attend Baptism preparation meetings at your home (or via telephone or video call given the current issues).
+A provisional date can then be booked.
 We would also invite you to attend at least two Sunday services if possible.
 This is so that you have an opportunity to form a connection to the church community where you and/or your child are beginning this Christian journey.

 What happens in Baptism Preparation?

-In most cases, baptism preparation takes place in the evening at your home.
+Baptism preparation takes place in the church.
 It usually lasts for 30-45 minutes and involves exploring what Baptism is, what the Baptism service involves, and what promises and commitments are made during the service.

 What happens in a Baptism Service?